stephaneVercouillieBMID/slate/source/workingVersion.html.md

 You request access to the information user release using the `scope` parameter.

-In order to customize your con
+In order to customize your consent screen, feel free to follow the instructions in this link(#https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/let-s-get-started#/step-by-step-guide/4-customize-your-sandbox)

 Service Provider (you) will provide,